Human sexuality: Religious sexual morality

 In some religions, sexual behavior is regarded as primarily spiritual.
 In others it is treated as primarily physical.
 Some hold that sexual behavior is only spiritual within certain kinds of relationships, when used for specific purposes, or when incorporated into religious ritual.
 In some religions there are no distinctions between the physical and the spiritual, whereas some religions view human sexuality as a way of completing the gap that exists between the spiritual and the physical.

 Many religious conservatives, especially those of Abrahamic religions and Christianity in particular, tend to view sexuality in terms of behavior (i.e. homosexuality or heterosexuality is what someone does).
 These conservatives tend to promote celibacy for gay people, and may also tend to believe that sexuality can be changed through conversion therapy or prayer to become an ex-gay.
 They may also see homosexuality as a form of mental illness, something that ought to be criminalized, an immoral abomination, caused by ineffective parenting, and view same-sex marriage as a threat to society.

 On the other hand, most religious liberals define sexuality-related labels in terms of sexual attraction and self-identification.
 They may also view same-sex activity as morally neutral and as legally acceptable as opposite-sex activity, unrelated to mental illness, genetically or environmentally caused (but not as the result of bad parenting), and fixed.
 They also tend to be more in favor of same-sex marriage.

 Judaism

 According to Judaism, sex between a man and woman within marriage is sacred and should be regularly enjoyed; celibacy is considered sinful.
 (Note: Chabad is a traditional and Ashkenazi Jewish source.
 This page is not reflective of all modern Jewish beliefs, but instead describes one current set of views/some traditional views.)

+Orthodox Judaism considers homosexuality to be a very sinful act and according to the Book of Leviticus, homosexuality is punishable by death.